tonesto7/homebridge-smartthings/README.md

 3. You should see the smartapp listed under "Obsolete".
 Check the box next to the smart app.
 Check the box next to Publish.
 Click Execute Update.
 4. Close homebridge, if running.
 5. Run "npm update homebridge -g" to make sure homebridge is up to date.
-6. Run "npm update homebridge-smartthing -g" to update the smartthings module
+6. Run "npm update homebridge-smartthings -g" to update the smartthings module
  * If you didn't originally install with -g then simple omit that here.
 7. Start Homebridge.
 After displaying the network PIN, it should display "Direct Connect Is Listening On XXX.XXX.XXX.XXX:8000" followed by "SmartThings Hub Communication Established".
  * If it displays Direct Connect is Listening... but not Communications Established then check your computer's local firewall for anything blocking TCP 8000 and make sure the listed IP address is on the same network as the SmartThings Hub.